-Family Fair to take place as drive-thru on Saturday
+Family fair to take place as drive-thru on Saturday

 Kennedy said attendees will drive through the event and collect materials and information from the 28 participating vendors while remaining in their vehicles.

-Organizers are hoping to have anywhere between 100 and 400 children attend, according to Kenndey.
+Organizers are hoping to have anywhere between 100 and 400 children attend, according to Kennedy.

 “This is the first year this event has ever taken place in this kind of format and I am hoping for a good turnout,” said Kennedy.